awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 1. Choose **Save Changes**\.
 **Note**
  If you modify these parameters in a parameter group that is already associated with a cluster, reboot the cluster for the changes to be applied\.
-For more information, see [Rebooting a Cluster](managing-clusters-console.md#reboot-cluster)\.
+For more information, see [Rebooting a Cluster](managing-clusters-console.md#reboot-cluster)\. <a name="parameter-group-modify-wlm-task"></a>

 **To modify the WLM configuration in a parameter group**